brightway-lca/brightwebapp/joss/paper.md

 # Summary

 `brightwebapp` is a Python package that provides a framework for building complex life-cycle assessment (LCA) and supply chain analysis applications that run in the browser using WebAssembly (WASM).
 It leverages the [Brightway](https://brightway.dev) LCA framework and the [Holoviz Panel](https://panel.holoviz.org) library to create interactive web applications.
-The package is designed as a template for developers to create their own LCA and supply chain analysis applications, with a focus on ease of use and flexibility.
+The package is designed as a template for developers to create their own LCA applications, with a focus on ease of use and flexibility.

 # Statement of Need